Coping With Epilepsy Citizens United for Research in Epilepsy

 Due to the chronic fainting, I had to stop working on my masters in education because I just couldn't get to class without fainting during the class.
 I also have had to rely on parents and friends for transportation.
 I am 3O.

 I was originally diagnosed with Postural Orthostatic Hypotension/Neurocardiogenic syncope.
 (Basically, my blood pressure would plummet when standing causing me to fall to the floor.} The chronic fainting por falling has been going on for three years- I have seen 4 cardiologists- heart is ok.
 Several neurologists and so far very little has worked.
 I have had two regular EEGs and One 24 hour videotaped EEg.
 Unfortunately, most of my attacks occur when I am standing or sitting and we were unable to capture an episode on the EEG.
-I have spoken to my neurologist and we are trying to get a 24 hour ambulatory EEG done to see if that will show anything.
+I have spoken to my neuro and we are trying to get a 24 hour ambulatory EEG done to see if that will show anything.

 I am 3O years old.
 In addition to the chronic fainting problem, I also have severe intractable migraines/New Daily persistent headache.
 I have an implanted occipital nerve stimulator to control the headaches and allow medications to work.
 Headaches became chronic at age 17.